 - The interviewer hasn’t made any final decisions

 On the other hand, not receiving any response after an interview is confusing because it seems like you didn’t get the job.
 Wait at least two weeks to follow up on your application.

 So here’s what you can do.
 First, take proactive steps to have closure.
-Don’t hesitate to send HR an email to follow up with your application.
+Don’t hesitate to send HR an email to follow up with your application and use an email tracker.
 It reaffirms the interviewer that you’re passionate about working with the company.
 But be sure that your email sounds polite, respectful, and considerate.
 However, if you don’t get a response after the follow-up, inevitably, you didn’t get the job.

 Next, continue on your job search and accept that you didn’t make the final cut.